 With general forbearance, sometimes called discretionary forbearance, your loan servicer will decide whether or not to grant your request for forbearance if you are unable to afford your loan payments.

-General forbearance is available for Direct Loans, Federal Family Education Loan (FFEL) Program loans, and Perkins Loans for up to 12 months at a time.
+General forbearance is currently available for Direct Loans, Federal Family Education Loan (FFEL) Program loans, and Perkins Loans for up to 12 months at a time.
 Borrowers still experiencing hardship when the forbearance period expires can reapply and request another general forbearance.

 Mandatory Forbearance